Professor Huw Pryce

 Overview

 Huw Pryce was educated at Jesus College, Oxford (BA 1979, DPhil 1985).
 He joined the staff at Bangor in 1981 and was Professor of Welsh History from 2005 until his retirement in 2021; he is now Emeritus Professor.
-In 2011 he was elected a Fellow of the Learned Society of Wales.
+In 2011 he was elected a Fellow of the Learned Society of Wales, and in 2021 he was appointed an Honorary Professor in the School of History, Archaeology and Religion, Cardiff University.
 His doctoral thesis was on medieval Welsh law and the Church, and he has published widely on the history of medieval Wales, including an edition of the documents issued by native Welsh rulers 1120–1283; he also initiated a series of biannual colloquia on medieval Wales held in Bangor since 2002.
-His current research focuses mainly on the historiography of Wales, the subject of his most recent books: a study of the historian John Edward Lloyd (1861–1947), a Professor of History at Bangor who played a seminal role in establishing Welsh history as a modern academic subject; a co-edited collection of essays on the study of the past in Wales and other small nations between 1850 and 1950; and a volume he has recently finished on the historiography of Wales from the early Middle Ages to the present.
+His recent research has focused mainly on the historiography of Wales, the subject of his most recent books: a study of the historian John Edward Lloyd (1861–1947), a Professor of History at Bangor who played a seminal role in establishing Welsh history as a modern academic subject; a co-edited collection of essays on the study of the past in Wales and other small nations between 1850 and 1950; and a volume on the historiography of Wales from the early Middle Ages to the present.
 He is also co-editor of the Welsh History Review and one of the editors of the series Studies in Celtic History (Boydell) and Rethinking the History of Wales (University of Wales Press).

 Research: Current and Recent Projects